-Other Tables – More Thoughts on Food
+Other Tables – More Stories and Thoughts on Food

 Kabul 1972, Before the Taliban.